 effectiveness of low-intensity extracorporeal sound wave therapy on patients with ED and for those who failed to respond to PED5i inhibitors (viagra, cialis, etc.)

 Sound wave therapy and type 2 diabetes with 5mg of Tadalafil (cialis)

 If you’ve lost hope in pills, injections, or don’t want to go through with irreversible surgeries then I suggest you give acoustic wave therapy a try.
-The Phoenix is the first at home acoustic wave therapy device for men that can help treat ED, Peyronie’s disease, Venous Leak and can be used to treat other parts of the body for optimization.
+The Phoenix is the first at-home acoustic wave therapy device for men that can help men "get it up" and improve their overall sexual performance.
+Not to mention it can be used to treat other parts of the body for optimization.

-Wave therapy has been around for years and it’s sad that there are tons of doctors who still stick to their primitive ways of traditional medicine and practice.
-If you have diabetes and are in control and are looking for a safer alternative to treating ED, then acoustic wave therapy may help you.
-It may take more treatments to get the blood flowing into your penis, but anything that can help you take back your erections is a WIN in our book.
+Acoustic wave therapy has been around for years and it’s sad that there are tons of doctors who still stick to their primitive ways of traditional medicine and practice.
+If you have diabetes and are in control of it and are looking for a safe alternative to "getting it up", then acoustic wave therapy may help you.
+It may take more treatments to get the blood flowing into your penis, but anything that can help you take back your sexual performance is a WIN in our book.

 Hear what others have to say about The Phoenix: